-- Review research applications and other appropriate materials prior to convened meetings. - Provide sufficient advance notice if unable to attend a meeting.

-- Attend convened meetings and contribute to Board discussion. - Review studies according to approval criteria offered in the regulations and SOPPs. - Serve as primary, secondary reviewer or discussant on selected applications. - Disclose any potential conflict of interest to the IRB chair as soon as it is recognized. - Maintain confidentiality regarding any information contained in any review. - Participate in project audits as needed. - Review policies, procedures and forms on an annual basis. - Understand these operating procedures and applicable federal, agency-specific (e.g., VA) and institutional regulations regarding human subjects research.
+- a.
+Review research applications and other appropriate materials prior to convened meetings. - b.
+Provide sufficient advance notice if unable to attend a meeting. - c.
+Attend convened meetings and contribute to Board discussion. - d.
+Review studies according to approval criteria offered in the regulations and SOPPs. - e.
+Serve as primary, secondary reviewer or discussant on selected applications. - f.
+Disclose any potential conflict of interest to the IRB chair as soon as it is recognized. - g.
+Maintain confidentiality regarding any information contained in any review - h.
+Participate in project audits as needed. - i.
+Review policies, procedures and forms on an annual basis. - j.
+Understand these operating procedures and applicable federal, agency-specific (e.g., VA) and institutional regulations regarding human subjects research.

-D. STAFF
+2.2.1.4.
 HRPP Program Director/IRB Administrator

-- Maintains up-to-date knowledge of policies, procedures and regulations regarding human subjects research and IRB operations. - Represents the Chairman and Board in the institution's community by communicating IRB requirements and decisions with investigators, sponsors, and institutional officials. - Facilitates the review process with the IRB Chairperson, and members - Obtains and distributes information required for chairman or IRB review. - Assumes additional duties and responsibilities as delegated by the Chairperson.
+- a.
+Maintains up-to-date knowledge of policies, procedures and regulations regarding human subjects research and IRB operations. - b.
+Represents the Chairman and Board in the institution's community by communicating IRB requirements, decisions, and ethical standards with investigators, sponsors, and institutional officials. - c.
+Facilitates the review process with the IRB Chairperson, and members. - d.
+Obtains and distributes information required for chairman or IRB review.

+e.
+Assumes additional duties and responsibilities as delegated by the Chairperson.

-E. HRPP Administrative Staff
+2.2.1.5.
+HRPP Administrative Staff

-- Maintain up-to-date knowledge of policies, procedures and regulations regarding human subjects research and IRB operations. - Perform administrative duties to assure systematic flow of work through the IRB. - Prepare and distribute review materials to members and consultants. - Maintain files. - Prepare and distribute minutes. - Assure accurate and timely documentation, data input, and database up-keep. - Send out notification of IRB decisions, requests for additional information, and correspondence to investigators in a timely manner

-• Send out timely reminders and notification to investigators when applications for study reapproval are due.
+- a.
+Maintain up-to-date knowledge of policies, procedures and regulations regarding human subjects research and IRB operations. - b.
+Perform administrative duties to assure systematic flow of work through the IRB - c.
+Prepare and distribute review materials to members and consultants. - d.
+Maintain files. - e.
+Prepare and distribute minutes. - f.
+Assure accurate and timely documentation, data input, and database upkeep. - g.
+Send out notification of IRB decisions, requests for additional information, and correspondence to investigators in a timely manner. - h.
+Send out timely reminders and notification to investigators when applications for study re-approval are due.